PierinaTufillaro/IMDB-Movies/README.md

 .env File Configuration

-To ensure the application runs correctly, you need to create a file named `.env` in the root of the project with the following environment variables:
+To ensure the application runs correctly, you need to create a file named `.env` in the server folder with the following environment variables:

 ```env
 SECRET_KEY=your_secret_key_here